 The Company periodically issues common shares or options to purchase shares of the Company's common shares to its officers, directors or other parties.
-These issuances are recorded at fair value for both the common shares issued and options granted.
+These issuances are recorded at fair value.
 The Company uses a Black Scholes valuation model for determining fair value of options to purchase shares, and compensation expense is recognized ratably over the vesting periods on a straight line basis.
-Compensation expenses for grants that vest immediately are recognized in the period of grant.
+Compensation expense for grants that vest immediately are recognized in the period of grant.